Reviewing Code Chain New Continent (NASDAQ:CCNC) and BAIYU (NASDAQ:BYU)

 Analyst Recommendations

-This is a summary of recent ratings and target prices for Code Chain New Continent and BAIYU, as reported by MarketBeat.
+This is a summary of recent recommendations for Code Chain New Continent and BAIYU, as reported by MarketBeat.com.

 |Sell Ratings